evinsou/paperclip-googledrive/README.md

 [![Gem Version](https://badge.fury.io/rb/paperclip-googledrive.png)](http://badge.fury.io/rb/paperclip-googledrive)
 [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/evinsou/paperclip-googledrive)

+This gem currently is not supported, because of changes in google-api-ruby-client.
+There is working alternative for google-api-ruby-client with 0.8.0 version.

 PaperclipGoogledrive is a gem that extends paperclip storage for Google Drive.
 Works with Rails 3.x.

 ## Installation